Getting The Best ROI From SharePoint For Your Projects – Part 1

 - Yes, you can once you are within the requirements of your license agreement.

-Editor’s Note: This post was originally published in April 2012 and has updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in April 2012 and has been updated for freshness, accuracy, and comprehensiveness.